 To quickly gain market share and scale, startups also almost always have to try and stand out from the competition as unique in some way.
 That usually means one of a few things.

 Almost without exception, quality, custom software supports startups in providing the USP they are relying on to gain market share.

 If a startup is offering an entirely new product or service, one that they have to convince on the need for, creating a new market, it is even more likely that proprietary software will underpin the value proposition.

 Finally, and crucially in the case of startups, investors are often only willing to put up venture capital at a valuation that is attractive to the founder or cofounders if the young company owns its own intellectual property and/or proprietary systems that provide a barrier to entry and competitive edge.
 In most cases, those assets are rooted in software developed and owned by the startups.

 This is particularly close to my heart, having been on the other side of the fence for a number of years as the co-founder of a startup I ran for 5 years before it was sold on.
 It was a web-based media and comparison site in the retail investment space and our core asset was the website itself.

-We developed our MVP with an outsourced software development agency, added functionalities with a second third-party software development provider and then eventually brought our development house by hiring a team a team of permanent employees – 3 web developers (PHP – it was 2013 😊) and a front-end designer.
+We developed our MVP with an outsourced software development agency, added functionalities with a second third-party software development provider and then eventually brought our development house by hiring a team of permanent employees – 3 web developers (PHP – it was 2013 ?) and a front-end designer.

 We made the call to move to an employed in-house team for the same reasons as many startup founders do:

 Ultimately, and in retrospect which makes geniuses of us all, that decision was a bad one and cost us a lot of money.
 But having personally been in the position of startup founders, I am acutely aware of the objections to working with IT outsourcing companies when developing core, proprietary software.
 The software that the startup’s future value will to a large extent depend upon.